PyLops/pylops-mpi/docs/source/gpu.rst

 The code is almost unchanged apart from the fact that we now use ``cupy`` arrays, PyLops-mpi will figure this out!

-If NCCL is available, ``cupy.cuda.nccl.NcclCommunicator`` can be initialized and passed to :class:`pylops_mpi.DistributedArray` as follows:
+Finally, if NCCL is available, a ``cupy.cuda.nccl.NcclCommunicator`` can be initialized and passed to :class:`pylops_mpi.DistributedArray` as follows:

 .. code-block:: python